keep it golden girl blog

 11. Laugh at how pissed the target is that she’s now stuck with Punchy in her house until she can coordinate the next attack.

-12. Come clean and post selfies of you and your accomplices during the attack.
+12. Post selfies of you and your accomplices carrying out the attack.

 13. World learns of yet another successful mission via social media.

 These rules just kind of made themselves.
 And really, there are no rules.
 But accessory gifts and “pics or it didn’t happen” are pretty standard.
 Add in the fact that alcohol is usually involved, and you never know what a Punchy attack will yield.
-He could end up strapped to a yard trellis, stalking our town’s Christmas Tree lighting, on a porch (made even better if there’s a porch cam), in a car, on a car, in someone’s bed…anywhere, really.
+He could end up strapped to a yard trellis, stalking our town’s Christmas Tree lighting, on a porch, in a car, on a car, in someone’s bed…anywhere, really.

 But this post isn’t just about a group of women running wild through the hills of Camas at night, scaring each other with a demented clown.
 I mean, it is, but it’s about so much more than that.
 It’s about how one fugly, throw-away garage sale clown became the poster child for a bit of harmless fun and brought together the most amazing group of women I know.
 It’s about how giving the gift of love in the most unexpected form can feed the soul, and how just when you may be feeling a bit mundane, a whisp of orange hair peeking through a cracked front door can turn your frown upside-down.